This Service Level Agreement (SLA) covers our VPS Cloud Hosting and Managed VPS Servers.

 - The hosting environment, including VPS services and network, target uptime is 99.9% (uptime target) of each full calendar month during the service period, subject to clause 6.

 - In the event that services as per clause 1 fail to meet the service level target and you have complied with the provisions in this SLA then you will be entitled to following credit:

 - The service level is calculated on a monthly basis.
 Credits are not provided for part months.

-- You must provide written notice to MediaCloud Hosting via a support ticket and within 14 days of the rebate claim month clearly specifying the claim.
-MediaCloud Hosting will not accept credit claims after 14 days from the relevant outage month.
+- You must provide written notice to MediaCloud Australia via a support ticket and within 14 days of the rebate claim month clearly specifying the claim.
+MediaCloud Australia will not accept credit claims after 14 days from the relevant outage month.

 - To the extent permitted by law, the credit claim procedure and remedies in this SLA are the sole and exclusive remedies for any failure to meet the service levels in any particular month.

 - When calculating any service level, any failure to meet the service level that is directly or indirectly caused by any one or more of the following items will not constitute a failure of the service level:

 - A malfunction or failure of any network that is not under MediaCloud Australia direct management or control;